Arsenic Trioxide (Trisenox®)

 - Allergic Reactions: In some cases, patients can have an allergic reaction to this medication.
 Signs of a reaction can include: shortness of breath or difficulty breathing, chest pain, rash, flushing or itching or a decrease in blood pressure.
 If you notice any changes in how you feel during the infusion, let your nurse know immediately.

 Exposure of an unborn child to this medication could cause birth defects, so you should not become pregnant or father a child while on this medication.
-Effective birth control for men and women is necessary during and after treatment.
+Effective birth control is necessary during treatment and for 6 months after the last dose for women and for 3 months after the last dose for men.
 Even if your menstrual cycle stops or you believe you are not producing sperm, you could still be fertile and conceive.
-You should not breastfeed while receiving this medication.
+You should not breastfeed while receiving this medication or for 2 weeks after your last dose.